 Another significant risk associated with unpaid invoices is the potential for bad debt.
 If an invoice remains at an outstanding balance for an extended period of time, it may become increasingly difficult to collect the owed amount.

-This can result in the business having to write off the invoice as bad debt, which can have a negative impact on its financial statements and profitability.
+This can result in the business having to write off the invoice as bad debt, which can hurt its financial statements and profitability.
 Bad debt can also affect a company's credit rating, making it more difficult to secure loans and other forms of financing in the future.

 Strained customer relationships